RaghadTh24/sentiment-analysis/README.md

 # Sentiment Analysis Dashboard

 This is a sentiment analysis web application built with Django and Chart.js.
-It allows users to visualize sentiment classification (Positive, Neutral, Negative) in Arabic using a pre-trained model.
+It allows users to visualize sentiment classification (Positive, Neutral, Negative) using a pre-trained model.

 ![Sentiment Analysis Dashboard](images/SentimentAnalysis.png)